What is a calendar week?

 How the calendar week impacts overtime

 Under federal law (FLSA), non-exempt hourly employees must be paid overtime—typically 1.5 times their regular pay rate—for any hours worked over 40 in a single workweek.
-While employers can define their own 7-day workweek, some states apply overtime based on the calendar week unless otherwise specified.
+While employers can define their own 7-day workweek, some businesses find it easier to use the calendar week.

 Example: